Tentswalo/Interactive-data-visualization/README.md

 ## A Story Demo Video 🎬 🎥 🔴 ▶

-Check out a quick demo which features an honest overview of the struggles faced and what I envision for a next-iteration:
+Check out a quick demo which features an honest overview of the struggles faced and what I envision for a next-iteration.
+The Demo video is also inclusive of the app snippets:

 [![A story Demo Video](https://img.youtube.com/vi/FnlQBUePh8c/0.jpg)](https://www.youtube.com/watch?v=FnlQBUePh8c)